yaalexus/Hello-world/README.md

 Hello-world
 ===========

-My first repository on GitHub
+My first repository on GitHub.
+My name is Oleksandr Hlushchenko.
+I am from Ukraine.